Meeting and surpassing all audience expectations every day.

 Don't worry about that.

-There's always gonna be an NFL, but that means people are already of a mindset that indicates they are willing to compromise and get rid of certain aspects of the game that may simply be speculation, terms of dangerous, definitively destructive and so forth.
+But, well, that means people are already of a mindset that indicates they are willing to compromise and get rid of certain aspects of the game that may simply be speculation in terms of dangerous, definitively destructive, and so forth.

 You watch.

-It's not gonna end next year.
+It's not going to end next year.

-But it was Mike Ditka who said that he wouldn't let his kids play football.
+By the way, it's Mike Ditka who said that he wouldn't let his kids play football.

-Mike Ditka.
+Mike Ditka?

-Mike Ditka.
+Mike Ditka?

 That's unbelievable to me.